The story of Colonia

 Difficulties in providing supplies, especially the limited agricultural supplied by the Vitto Orbital outpost, led the Council to approach a number of entrepreneurs to operate stations in the region.
 Mostly junior but ambitious staff from existing organisations, they worked with the Council and funders from the bubble to construct sixteen new orbital stations of varying sizes in June 3303.

-A month later, additional outposts were constructed in the larger of these systems, to diversify the economies and provide additional landing space for ships.
+A month later, additional outposts were constructed in the larger of these systems, to diversify the economies, install the latest production tools, and provide additional landing space for ships.

 Organising the economy with a focus on high-tech manufacturing, services, and tourism, the Colonia Council was able to take advantage of its 'clean start' position and lack of legacy infrastructure to develop major shipyards considerably better than most Sol bubble facilities.
 Independent manufacturers were happy to license their designs - at a slightly higher cost - to supply what was by now becoming a major exploration and mining hub.